butlerx/wetty/docs/apache.md

 Then we move the generated files over `/etc/apache2/saml2/foo.{xml,key,cert}`.

-You need to put here additionaly the metadata from your SAML2 provider, named here `idp.xml` and exchange you foo.xml with it.
+You need to put here additionally the metadata from your SAML2 provider, named here `idp.xml` and exchange you foo.xml with it.

 ### Apache2 conf